Rosalina121/rosetta/README.md

 ## Upcoming:
 - GUI?
-- Create Beast Saber playlist made of downloaded songs
+- Create Beast Saber playlist made up of downloaded songs
-- Sort results by likeness
+- Sort results by relevancy
 - YOLO mode (install everything without asking user)
 - More than 10 entries to choose from (from experience that might be overkill though)
 - Download progress bar